fluencelabs/trust-graph/README.md

 As a **path to the root**, we consider a path with only trust edges, given this rule: chain `R -> A -> ...-> C` is not a path if A revoked C.

 **Trust** is a cryptographic relation representing that peer A trusts peer B until this trust expires or is revoked.
 Trust relation is transitive.
 If peer A trusts peer B and peer B trusts peer C so it results that peer A trusts peer C transitively.
+Trust relation means that you trust to connect, compute or store based on your business logic and choosen metrics.
+For example, you want to perform some computation and there are well-known peers which do that and trusted by others you trust, so you can safely use them for compute but not to store sensitive information (personal keys, etc).

 **Certificate** is a chain of trusts, started with self-signed root trust.

 So peerA is trusted by peerB if there is a path between them in this instance of TrustGraph.
 The selection of certificates is subjective and defined by node owner by choice of roots and maximum chain lengths.
+For now, there are no default metrics for general case.

 **Revocation** is a cryptographic relation representing that peer A considers peer B malicious or unreliable.
 All chains containing paths from A to B will not be treated as valid.
 So if A trusts some peer C and C trusts B, peer A has no trust to B transitively it would have otherwise.

 Every peer has a **weight**.
 Weight is a power of 2 or zero.
 If there is no path from any root to this peer, given revocations, weight equals zero.
 The closer to the root — the bigger the weight.
-Weights are subjective and
+Weights are subjective and relevant in scope of local TrustGraph.

 TrustGraph is a builtin and every node is bundled with TrustGraph instance and predefined certificates.

+Trust is transitive in terms of cryptographic relations and it is also subjective in terms of the choosen view by each network participant.

 ## How to Use it in Aqua
 ### How to import